Welcome to the Laboratory of Ultrafast Physics and Optics @ Heriot-Watt University (LUPO).

 Our primary laser source is a commercial ti:sapphire oscillator, regenerative amplifier and single-pass amplifier chain (Coherent Legend Elite Duo USX) producing 8.5 mJ, 26 fs, 800 nm pulses at 1 kHz repetition rate.

-This can be fed into a TOPAS optical parametric amplifier (Light Conversion) producing up to 1.4 mJ at idler wavelengths up to 2500 nm.
+This can be fed into a TOPAS optical parametric amplifier (Light Conversion) producing 25 fs pulses with up to 1.4 mJ at idler wavelengths as long as 2500 nm.

 Our experimental philosophy tends towards building our own devices and systems rather than buying commerical products.
 Some examples of instrumentation we have built include: